Limecraft/chef-collectd/README.md

 * collectd.plugin_dir - Base folder to find plugins.
 * collectd.types_db - Array of files to read graph type information from.
 * collectd.interval - Time period in seconds to wait between data reads.
+* collectd.server_role - Name of the Chef Role to look for to identity a server.
+Defaults to collectd_server
+* collectd.server_ip - IP address of collectd server to use

 * collectd.collectd_web.path - Location to install collectd_web to.
 Defaults to /srv/collectd_web.
 * collectd.collectd_web.hostname - Server name to use for collectd_web Apache site.